 Nanoleaf Light panels

 Unlike the other options on this list, the Nanoleaf Light Panels aren’t designed to replace the traditional lighting you already have illuminating your home.
-Instead, these are designed as a tool to decorate, and they’re perfect for a feature wall in your living room.
+Instead, these are designed as a tool to decorate, and are perfect for a feature wall in your living room.

 The default Nanoleaf package comes with nine different modules that are all triangular lights that can be connected together in any order you want.
 The best bit is you can move them around whenever you want to change it up.